gradii/fedaco/docs/relationships/polymorphic-relationships/polymorphic-one-of-many.md

 ```

 > [!NOTE]
 > It is possible to construct more advanced "one of many" relationships.
-For more information, please consult the [has one of many documentation](#advanced-has-one-of-many-relationships).
+For more information, please consult the [has one of many documentation](../defining-relationships/relation-has-one-of-many)).